Quantum-Accelerators/quacc/docs/user/wflow_engine/wflow_engines2.md

     !!!
 Note

-        Parsl `PythonApp` objects will implicitly know to call `.result()` on any `AppFuture` it receives, and it is good to rely on this fact to avoid unecessary blocking.
+        Parsl `PythonApp` objects will implicitly know to call `.result()` on any `AppFuture` it receives, and it is good to rely on this fact to avoid unnecessary blocking.

 === "Covalent"